 Registers: becoming a custodian

-Find out how to become the custodian of a register and what the role involves.
+Find out how to become the custodian of a register.

 How to become a custodian

-- available to work with GDS to create the register
+- available as the GDS point of contact to create a register

 Being a custodian means you’re responsible for:

-- making sure the information in the register is up to date and accurate
+- making sure the register is kept up-to-date and accurate